Supportive Care for Spinal Disc Herniation

-Symptom Management Progression Slowdown Functional Improvement Patient Education
+Symptom Management Inflammation Modulation Functional Improvement Patient Information

-Clinical management is tailored to the stage of disc pathology, with objectives shifting from prevention in early stages to comprehensive intervention in advanced cases.
+Clinical management is tailored to the severity of disc pathology, with objectives shifting from early intervention to comprehensive supportive care in advanced cases.

 Mild / Early-Stage

-Focus on preventative strategies and early intervention for minor disc changes or initial symptoms, aiming to prevent progression through lifestyle modification and foundational therapies.
+Focus on conservative strategies for minor disc bulges or initial symptoms, aiming to prevent progression through lifestyle modification and foundational therapies.

 Primary Objective: Prevention & Early Intervention